Computing Minimal Presentations and Bigraded Betti Numbers of 2-Parameter Persistent Homology: Abstract

 \section{Abstract}

 Motivated by applications to topological data analysis, we give an efficient algorithm for computing a (minimal) presentation of a bigraded $K[x,y]$-module $M$, where $K$ is a field.
-The algorithm takes as input a short chain complex of free modules $\displaystyle \Fa\xrightarrow{\ma} \Fb \xrightarrow{\mb} \Fc$ such that $M\cong \ker{\mb}/\im{\ma}$.
-It runs in time $O(\sum_i |F^i|^3)$ and requires $O(\sum_i |F^i|^2)$ memory, where $|F^i|$ denotes the size of a basis of $F^i$.
-We observe that, given the presentation computed by our algorithm, the bigraded Betti numbers of $M$ are readily computed.
-Our algorithm has been implemented in RIVET, a software tool for the visualization and analysis of two-parameter persistent homology.
+The algorithm takes as input a short chain complex of free modules $X\xrightarrow{f} Y \xrightarrow{g} Z$ such that $M\cong \ker{g}/\operatorname{im}{f}$.
+It runs in time $O(|X|^3+|Y|^3+|Z|^3)$ and requires $O(|X|^2+|Y|^2+|Z|^2)$ memory, where $|\cdot |$ denotes the rank.
+Given the presentation computed by our algorithm, the bigraded Betti numbers of $M$ are readily computed.
+Our approach is based on a simple matrix reduction algorithm, slight variants of which compute kernels of morphisms between free modules, minimal generating sets, and Gr\"obner bases.
+Our algorithm for computing minimal presentations has been implemented in RIVET, a software tool for the visualization and analysis of two-parameter persistent homology.
 In experiments on topological data analysis problems, our implementation outperforms the standard computational commutative algebra packages Singular and Macaulay2 by a wide margin.